This story was originally published and last updated .

 - United Kingdom

 The big push happened the same time the global coronavirus pandemic was developing.
 As the company expected heavy traffic, Stadia was set to stream at a default resolution of 1080p for all users, though higher resolutions were available on an opt-in basis.
-Google also rewarded their first Stadia Pro subscribers who purchased a Founder's Edition kit by covering their subscription for two months.
+Google also rewarded its first Stadia Pro subscribers who purchased a Founder's Edition kit by covering their subscription for two months.

 Whether you end up starting a 2-month free trial before June 3 or a 1-month free trial after that date, you should be aware as Google explains that you won't have access to any Pro content you've claimed when your dry run's over, but you won't lose access to the games and any respective add-ons you've purchased in that time.